 An umpire will call it a “ball” on the condition that the pitch touches the ground and bounces through the strike zone and when the batter does not swing, while it will be called a “strike” provided that a part of the ball must cross over the home plate while in the said area.

-The strike zone can also be called the “hittable area” keeping in mind that the pitches thrown within the strike zone can be realistically hit by the batter.
+The strike zone can also be called the “hittable area” keeping in mind that the pitches thrown within the strike zone can be really hit by the batter.

 An important thing to remember is that a batter only has three strikes to hit the ball before he is out (or a strikeout).